WPCNR THE LETTER TICKER. From White Plains Neighbors Act. January 31, 2017:

 Nothing has changed on or off the FASNY site, except that their project is smaller with lessened impacts.
 If the City backtracks now on its prior determination, it would open the City and its taxpayers to enormous legal liabilities and damage claims.

 More importantly, the City’s own records label this feature, again not even on FASNY’s property, as an open drainage “ditch.”
 A copy of the City’s own map is attached.
-This ditch runs under the Ridgeway Golf Course in City storm sewer pipes, crosses under Ridgeway, opens for 60 feet or so on the Westchester Hills Golf property, and discharges back into underground storm sewer pipes on Westchester Hills.
+Manual pdf This ditch runs under the Ridgeway Golf Course in City storm sewer pipes, crosses under Ridgeway, opens for 60 feet or so on the Westchester Hills Golf property, and discharges back into underground storm sewer pipes on Westchester Hills.